-We talked about different methods of analysis in the previous post and inferred that only with experience and intuition , we can choose a correct
+We talked about different methods of analysis in the previous post and inferred that only with experience and intuition, we can choose the correct way

 Analytical chemistry is all about analysis.
 In this post, we shall look at the various methods of analysis that we encounter in this branch of